mgaeckler1964/midi/README.md

 # MIDI

 Useful tools for MIDI instruments, a synthesizer and a VST Plugin.
 Requires GAKLIB, WINLIB and a Steinberg SDK.
-Visit my homepage in Austria (https://www.gaeckler.at/) to find the
+Visit my homepage in Austria (https://www.gaeckler.at/Software/software.htm#MIDITools) to find the
-Steinberg SDK.
+Steinberg SDK and compiled binaries.

 You may use Visual Studio to compile